 The annual International Day Against Homophobia, Transphobia and Biphobia is commonly referred to by the acronyms IDAHOTB and IDAHOBIT.
 It is also referred to just as May 17.
 May 17 is now celebrated in more than 130 countries, including some where same-sex acts are illegal.

-- Homophobia is an umbrella term for the prejudice and discrimination against people who identify as or are perceived to be LGBTQ+.
-It also more specifically refers to the prejudice and discrimination against people who are attracted to people of the same or similar sex or gender.
+- Homophobia is an umbrella term for prejudice and discrimination against people who identify as or are perceived to be LGBTQ+.
+It also more specifically refers to prejudice and discrimination against those who identify as or are percieved to be gay.

-- Biphobia is the prejudice and discrimination against people who are attracted to two or more sexes or genders.
+- Biphobia is prejudice and discrimination against people who identify as or are perceived to be bisexual.

 Homophobia, transphobia and biphobia are typically based on irrational hatred, intolerance and fear.
 Encourage students to explore the key terms related to this event with this exciting Card Sort Activity.